ugoevola/ts-mapstruct/README.md

 Note: if you return object from your @AfterMapping or @BeforeMapping function, it will not be considered.

 ### @MappingTarget
-The MappingTarget allows you to pass the resulting object throw the method to perform some actions on it.
+The MappingTarget allows you to pass the resulting object throw the methods to perform some actions on it.

 ```ts
 Injectable()